gigawhitlocks/gigawhitlocks.github.io/_posts/2014-08-18-network-namespaces.md

 $ sudo iptables -t nat -A POSTROUTING -s 10.1.1.0/31 -d 0.0.0.0/0 -j MASQUERADE
 {% endhighlight %}

+This rule tells `iptables` to add the source `10.1.1.0/31` to the NAT table, to intercept any traffic headed to `0.0.0.0/0` (any destination) and to `MASQUERADE` that traffic, ie, route it like your router.

-and finally allow NAT on the system
+Additionally we must allow NAT on the system:

 {% highlight bash %}
 $ sudo sysctl net.ipv4.ip_forward=1